 How do you handle public relations and how do you brand?

 -Evaluation planning, deep

 Strategy for change

 It must be clear which components of the programme that are important for achieving the expected outcome and the expected impact.
 An HR&S Strategy for Change (SfC) is essentially a comprehensive description and illustration of how and why a desired change is expected to happen in a particular context.
 The Strategy for Change offers an opportunity to reflect over if the expected impact is likely to happen because of the programme, actually, and it ensures that the programme design does not suffer from any obvious gaps.
 Thus, the SfC aims at defining all of the necessary conditions required to bring about impact, and it also points out which conditions are sufficient.

-Our Strategy for Change presents the connections between Impact, Outcome, Output, Activity & Milestones and Input as well as Outcome challenges, Progress markers, Baseline (micro and macro), Risks & Risk management and Source of Evidence; all compiled per Ambition and Domain.
+Our Strategy for Change presents the connections between Impact, Outcome, Output, Milestones and Input as well as Outcome challenges, Progress markers, Baseline (micro and macro), Risks & Risk management and Source of Evidence; all compiled per Ambition and Domain.
 The Output, Progress markers and Expected Impact are expressed as measurable entities.
-The activities include HR&S practical strategies workshops for all stakeholders.

 - Activity: Activities addressing the Outcome challenges aiming to generate an Expected Output.